danwhitlock/readme-generator/README.md

    - [Questions](#Questions)

   ## Installation
-  test
+  Run npm install

   ## Usage
-  test
+  run the file with node index.js, answer the questions and a README file will be created in this same directory

   ## License
   MIT

-  ## Contributions
+  ## Contributing
-  test
+  If you wish to contribute, open an issue and I'll take a look

   ## Testing
-  test
+  N/A

   ## Questions
-  If you have any questions, reach out to me at danwhitlock@hotmail.co.uk or open an issue on my github page https://github.com/danwhitlock.
+  If you have any questions, reach out to me at danwhitlock@hotmail.co.uk or open an issue on my github page: https://github.com/danwhitlock.